boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **JACKSON_API_KEYS**

-A comma separated list of API keys that will be validated when serving the Config API requests at `/api/v1/saml/config/`.
+A comma separated list of API keys that will be validated when serving the SSO Connection requests at `/api/v1/connections`.

 For example `JACKSON_API_KEYS=key1,key2,key3`